 2 Now see the Workplace Relations Act 1996 of the Commonwealth.

-3 Formerly referred to the Petroleum Act 1967, the short title of which was changed to the Petroleum and Geothermal Energy Resources Act 1967 by the Petroleum Amendment Act 2007 s.
-5. The reference was changed under the Reprints Act 1984 s.
-7(3)(gb).
+3 A reference to the Petroleum Safety Act 1999 is not included in the table because that Act was repealed before the amendments in Sch.
+2 to that Act came into operation.
+The repeal was made by the Petroleum Legislation Amendment and Repeal Act 2005 s.
+51.

-4 Footnote no longer applicable.

-5 Now known as the Occupational Safety and Health Act 1984; short title changed (see note under s.
+4 Now known as the Occupational Safety and Health Act 1984; short title changed (see note under s.
 1).

-6 The Occupational Safety and Health Legislation Amendment Act 1995 s.
+5 The Occupational Safety and Health Legislation Amendment Act 1995 s.
 49 and 50 are transitional provisions that are of no further effect.